ryand6/SudokuGenerator/README.md

  - When pairs of clues are removed, the board is tested to ensure that it is still solvable and unique.
  - When a desired board state has been reached, uses set of human techniques used to solve Sudoku puzzles to assess the difficulty of the board.
  - Generates unique id for the board and saves it to the corresponding file based on the boards difficulty rating if the unique id doesn't exist in the file.
+ - Output directory for generated puzzles is set by the user, as well as the number of puzzles to be generated.

 ## Logical Solver